arangodb/docs/3.9/graphs-smart-graphs-getting-started.md

 {% endarangoshexample %}
 {% include arangoshexample.html id=examplevar script=script result=result %}

+## Using SatelliteCollections in SmartGraphs
+When creating a collection, you can decide whether it's a SatelliteCollection or not.
+For example, a vertex collection can be satellite as well.
+SatelliteCollections don't require sharding as the data will be distributed globally on all DB-Servers.
+The `smartGraphAttribute` is also not required.

-## Create a Hybrid SmartGraph
+### Create a SmartGraph using SatelliteCollections
 In addition to the attributes you would set to create a SmartGraph, there is an additional attribute `satellites` you can optionally set.
 It needs to be an array of one or more collection names.
 These names can be used in edge definitions (relations) and these collections will be created as SatelliteCollections.
+However, all vertex collections on one side of the relation have to be of the same type - either all satellite or all smart.
+This is because `_from` and `_to` can have different types based on the sharding pattern.

-In this example, both vertex collections are created as SatelliteCollections:
+In this example, both vertex collections are created as SatelliteCollections.

+{% hint 'info' %}
+When providing a satellite collection that is not used in a relation, it will not be created.
+If you create the collection in a following request, only then the option will count.
+{% endhint %}

 {% arangoshexample examplevar="examplevar" script="script" result="result" %}
     @startDocuBlockInline hybridSmartGraphCreateGraphHowTo1_cluster